gauravjagpal/plan-et-continentally/README.md

 ## Site Objectives

-Design and create a review site to demonstrate an increasing understanding of the libraries and frameworks available to developers.
+Users should be able to create post their trips and engage with other users trips (which will only be for their eyes).
+They can follow their favourite accounts and view posts by them on the feed page, or favourite a post and view all favourited posts on teh favourites page.

 My three main objectives were:

 - ### Create a readable, clean and responsive front end

   I wanted to make a site that is easy to access and navigate for the users.
 React was used to style the front end application

 - ### Make use of available backend functionality

   The use of the backend framework allows users to create a profile, leave a review and/or edit any of the books on the site (with authorisation), as well as deleting their own comments should they wish to.
 CORS were used to achieve this

 - ### Store data on an external cloud database

   I used a PostgreSQL database for this project Django frameworks were used to achieve this.